01872 273750

 In the third topic of study, students will gain an understanding of the development norms from birth to five years and the stages and benefits of play.
 Students will gain knowledge of, and skills in, developing activities to observe development norms in children up to the age of five.
 This topic will include researching, planning and carrying out activities with a child and observing and evaluating these activities, as well as comparing the child to the expected development norms.
 Researching, planning, observing and evaluating skills will be useful in further studies as these are transferable skills and can be applied to many subject areas.

-A curriculum overview calendar for Years 10/11 Child Development is here
+A curriculum overview for Child Development can be found here.

 Further enquiries should be sent to